Speak slooow-ly and LOUDLY. That'll do the trick.note

 Indian: (in subtitles) Now he's saying it slower; like that's going to help!

-- Along Came Polly: When Rubin and Polly first meet Rubin's parents, they ask the waiter in a rather condescending fashion: "Hi, need big table please - four people - many thanks" with the waiter responding in a bewildered fashion "okay".
+- Along Came Polly: When Reuben and Polly first meet Reuben's parents, they ask an Middle-Eastern waiter in a rather condescending fashion: "Hi, need big table please - four people - many thanks" with the waiter responding in a bewildered fashion (and American accent) "okay".

 - From Back to the Future franchise: In script Number Two, Marty and Jennifer visit a store clerk in the year 2015.
 Marty asks for the Grays Sports Almanac, but the clerk asks, "On what?"
 After asking a few more times, Marty goes for the direct approach.